 We have found no difference in the code allocation using clean or dirty cases.
 We have also found that trim to length dimensions (within reason) have no effect on the code allocation.

 As mentioned in "Analysis mode”, after a sacrificial case is analysed and USE is entered, the display will show RUN with a 0 and a * program lock to the right.
-The codes generated by AZTEC are not sequential, so any adjustment the reloader might want to make could otherwise difficult.
-The 0 gives the user that ability to customise their annealing.
+The 0 gives the user that ability to customise their annealing even further.